sassoftware/sas-visualanalytics-thirdpartyvisualizations/README.md

 ### postInstructionalMessage

 Sends back to VA an instructional message.
-This message is displayed in the data-driven content object in the VA report and is useful for sending text messages back to report authors informing required roles, their assignment order, types, etc.
+This message is displayed in the data-driven content object in the VA report and is useful for sending text messages back to report authors informing required roles, their assignment order, types, etc. It leverages function `postMessage` internally.

 _Usage:_
 ```javascript